 Versions created with Scroll Versions are created on the space level, allowing you to manage multiple versions concurrently in a single space.
 All changes to pages in a space are associated with the selected working version.
 When you create a new version, it inherits all content from the preceding version.
 This is called inheritance.
 New versioned pages will only be created if you edit a page in that version.

 This feature allows authors to switch to a reader's perspective, showing them the currently-published content exactly as a reader sees it.

 With the reschedule feature available via the Scroll Versions Dropdown > Reschedule, you can reschedule a page version to another page version.
 This comes handy if, for example, you've documented a specific feature for version 2.2 which will be shipped in 2.1 instead; you can reschedule the page to version 2.1.
 See How can I change the versions of existing pages? for more information.

 Confluence tracks the history of changes to each page by creating a new version of the page each time it's modified.
 You can compare page revisions to view changes, rollback to a previous version if you need to, and delete specific page revisions.
 All of this is handled on a page-specific basis only.
 Scroll Versions enables space-wide versioning.

 Scroll Versions classes its users into three roles: Doc-Admins, Authors and Reviewers.
-See Roles and permissions for more details on the three roles and what actions they can perform.
+See Permissions for more details on the three roles and what actions they can perform.

 Scroll Page ID